waffle-iron/thrust-promote/README.md

-# Pelvis
+# Thrust Workers
-Takes image and mp3 and renders YT videos
+This will be HTTP triggered worker

+### REST requests
+* `/transcode/audio` will transcode an audio file and upload to GCS
+* `/transcode/video` will render a video with and image and upload file to GCS
+* `/social/send` will send a message to a social account
+* `/events/send`will send an event to Songkick, BandsInTown
+* `/release/send` will send to YT, Soundcloud, other places

-### Deployment objectives
+### Audio Transcoder

+Prerequisites:

+* ffmpeg

-* Google Compute Engine
+* Google Cloud Platform downloader/uploader

-* Kubernetes and Docker
-* Circle CI
-* Crate for data storage (including analytics)
+  Once finished will upload to both GCS

 ### Video Renderer

 Prerequisites:
 * ffmpeg
 * rvideo

-Once finished will upload to both s3 and YT
+Once finished will upload to both GCS and YT

-Future features:
+### Send Requests

+Prerequisites

+* User tokens
-* Analytics page
+* data

+Postgres will be used to query and update user data